Jasmine in Karnataka: Hadagali Mallige (Jasminum azoricum)

-Espically during the period of the King Sri Krishnadevaraya the jasmine flowers were sent to hampi through river Tungabhadra for the worship of lord Virupaksheshwara (the main deity of Vijayanagara Kingdom) from the jasmine farmers of Hadagali.
+Espically during the period of the King Sri Krishnadevaraya the jasmine flowers were sent to Hampi (A UNESCO World Heritage site) through Tungabhadra River for the worship of lord Virupaksheshwara (the main deity of Vijayanagara Kingdom) from the jasmine farmers of Hadagali.

 Botanical description

 Plant is small shrub with little scandent nature.
 Leaves are simple, thick, margin folded upside, slightly pubescent.
 Flowers are borne in axillary chymes.
 Flower with long corolla tube around 1 cm long.
 Petals 7, spreading, white in colour.

 The sandy red soil prevailing in this region is ideal for cultivation of Hadgali Mallige.
 The dry weather and good water supply also adds to the congenial environment for the cultivation of this crop.
 It is propagated mainly through cuttings.
 Planted directly in the months of July–August on the onset of monsoon.
 The flowering season spreads up to six months.

 Flowers are highly scented and possess good essential oil recovery (0.24 to 0.42%).
 The flowers are used for extraction of essential oil.